 How To Install N2itive RSX-1 Adjustable Ride Height Lowering Links

-Before you can turn the height adjustment sleeve on the links you need to slightly loosen the 3mm Allen setscrew on the side of the sleeve.
+Before you can turn the height adjustment sleeve on the links you need to slightly loosen the 1.5mm Allen setscrew on the side of the sleeve.
 Do not remove the setscrew.
 Simply use the included Allen wrench to loosen the setscrew just enough so the sleeve can rotate freely.
-After choosing your setting gently tighten down the setscrew to prevent the sleeve from rotating while driving.
+Typically about 1 to 1.25 turns.
+After choosing your setting, re-tighten down the setscrew to prevent the sleeve from rotating while driving.
 Do not over tighten!

 Before we begin please look at the below image to see how the links will be positioned in the vehicle.
 The shorter links replace the factory Tesla links for the front suspension and the longer links replace the factory links in the rear suspension.
+If you ordered our lowering links for the 2021 or later Plaid you’ll notice that all links are the same size.
 It doesn’t matter which end of the links are attached to the sensor side or suspension side.
 Whatever direction is easier for you to read is fine.
 The links are reversible.
 It may be helpful to take some photos of your factory links installed before you proceed for later reference.
 The most common mistake installers make with the links is installing the rear links with the sensor swing arm facing up.
 The sensor swing arm must face down.

 The below instructions are intended to be followed by professional mechanic or experienced home mechanic.
 The installer assumes full responsibility for the safety and functionality of the installation of our products.